d-eisen/portfolio/content/dincl.md

 Officials from the NDIA commented that the work being done in Louisville related to Digital Inclusion was "groundbreaking."
 Specifically the work was described as "the first of its kind" and that with regard to research "no other city was doing this".

 The work of Metro Louisville's Digital Inclusion Plan continues.
+The Office of Performance Improvement & Innovation recently posted two <a href= "https://medium.com/louisville-metro-opi2/digital-inclusion-design-jam-part-1-the-process-d1259443afb5">articles</a> on Medium summarizing the Digital Inclusion Design Jam process.
+The city has also announced that it is planning <a href="https://twitter.com/edblayney/status/1136276396341420032">grant funded challenges</a> to attract partners help develop the ideas from the Design Jam into realized programs.